MRI BREAST WITH CONTRAST

 FAQs

-Is an MRI Breast with Contrast painful?
+Is MRI breast with contrast painful?

-When will I get my results?
+How soon will I get results?

 What happens if an abnormality is found on my MRI Breast with Contrast?